Brake Caliper Replacement DIY

 How much does it cost to change a brake caliper?

 You can change a brake caliper for about $100-$150 in about an hour.
-At a repair shop, a new brake caliper will cost you between $400 and $650.
-The cost of replacing a brake caliper at a dealership ranges between $450 and $850.
+A new brake caliper will cost you between $400 and $650 at a repair shop.
+Replacing a brake caliper at a dealership ranges between $450 and $850.
 Some mechanics may insist that you simultaneously replace the caliper on the other side.
 While recommended, this is not required.

 Can a seized brake caliper be unseized by itself?

 It is possible for a caliper to unseized itself after a few hard braking applications.
 Most brake calipers seize because the guide pins rust due to a lack of lubrication.
-For such cases, remove the wheel, pull out the guide pins, sand them down with 200 grit sandpaper, then apply grease and reinstall.
+In such cases, remove the wheel, pull out the guide pins, sand them down with 200-grit sandpaper, apply grease, and reinstall.

 How often do calipers go bad?